ClayUA/Fetch_API/README.md

 ```

 ### Thank You for taking the time to look at my project
-I have been wanting to learn Go for back end developent so this project was really emjoyable for me.
+I have been wanting to learn Go for back end developent so this project was really enjoyable for me.
 Regardless of weather you choose to go forward with my interview process I learned a lot from this project and really enjoyed this project.

 Thanks,
 Clay